renu-pal/training-material/topics/microbiome/tutorials/multivariable-association/tutorial.md

    editing:
     - shiltemann
 ---

 # Microbiome Association Detection with MaAsLin2

+The convincing part of any study that detects "features", being it genes, microbial abundance or anything really, is to explain how those features are related to biological meaning (e.g. you metadata).
+This is what you are supposed to write in a paper about you study!
+But doing this the statistical sound way is not streight forward - which might screw you up in the paper review process.
+So pay attention in this tutorial since
+MaAslin2 can be seen as a swiss army knife for multivariable association and provide insight into feature metadata association for almost any feature table you might encounter !

+## Importance of identifying associations

 The importance of identifying associations between microbial features and metadata variables using tools like MaAsLin2 lies in several key areas: